Santa Monica College: 2013 shooting

+2024 shooting

+On October 14, 2024, a shooting occurred at the Santa Monica College Center for Media and Design, where a custodial operations manager, Felicia Hudson, was critically injured.
+The incident took place just before 10:00 p.m., leading to her immediate hospitalization.
+She succumbed to her injuries and died two days later, on October 16.
+The shooting has been classified as a case of workplace violence, with the suspect identified as Davon Durell Dean, also an SMC employee.
+The motive was unclear.
+After an extensive manhunt, Dean was found deceased in his vehicle in Hawthorne, having died from a self-inflicted gunshot wound.
+The college closed all campuses for the remainder of the week to prioritize safety and support for the community.
+Classes resumed and the campus reopened again on Monday, October 21.

 Organization and governance

 Santa Monica College is the only college of the Santa Monica Community College District, a constituent community college district of the California Community Colleges System (CCCS).
 The district is governed by its seven-member board of trustees and its officers including the Superintendent/President.
 The district territory includes Santa Monica and Malibu.

 The trustees are elected at-large from registered voters within the district for four years.
 A student trustee also participates in board meetings as a non-voting member and is elected by the students for one year.
 The board appoints and supervises the superintendent/president and sets district policy.

 The Superintendent of the Santa Monica Community College District/President of Santa Monica College has delegated authority to set rules and regulations for the district and Santa Monica College.
 The superintendent/president is accountable to the board, and all other officers are accountable to the superintendent/president.

 The board of trustees includes a student trustee in accordance with board policy BP 2015.
 The student trustee is elected and removed in accordance with the constitution and by-laws of the Associated Students of Santa Monica College.